 All direct costs related to the acquisition of resource property interests have been capitalized.
-We are a resource exploration company with no operating cash flow and our level of expenditures is dependent on the sale of equity capital to finance our exploration operations.
-Therefore, it is difficult to identify any meaningful trends or develop an analysis from our cash flows.
+The Company is a resource exploration company with no operating cash flow and its level of expenditures is dependent on the sale of equity capital to finance our exploration operations.
+Therefore, it is difficult to identify any meaningful trends or develop an analysis from its cash flows.